pryv/dev-site/source/customer-resources/healthchecks.md

     - **password** : healthmetrics
     - **password conrmation** : healthmetrics

-### Create token
+## Create token

-In order to obtain a non-expirable access token, we must do 2 calls.
-First sign in with the user password to obtain a temporary personal token, and then use it to obtain a non-expirable one.
+In order to obtain a non-expirable access token, we must do 2 calls: first sign in with the user password to obtain a temporary personal token then use it to obtain a non-expirable one.

 **- Sign in:**